You Have Options

-Every year thousands of babies are born using donor sperm.
-Know that plenty of families have used this option with great success while pursuing this journey to parenthood.
-Our expert collaborative reproductive team works closely with you to make sure you’re comfortable and that you understand the details of the process.
+Thousands of babies are born using donor sperm every year.
+This is a commonly used, and successful option to pursue parenthood.
+Our experts work closely with you to make sure you’re comfortable and fully understand the process.

-You may choose donor sperm through a licensed cryobank or you can choose someone you know.
-All sperm donors undergo extensive medical and psychological screening.
-We work closely with several accredited sperm banks, most of which will allow you to browse or search donors by their physical characteristics, ethnicity, and educational background.
+You may choose donor sperm through a licensed sperm bank or you can choose someone you know.
+All sperm donors go through extensive medical and psychological screenings.
+We work closely with several accredited sperm banks.
+Most of those will allow you to browse or search donors by physical characteristics, ethnicity, and educational background.

 How to Choose a Donor: Anonymous or Known (or Open Donation)

-Anonymous Donation — Your donor’s identity is kept completely confidential.
-Information on your donor’s physical characteristics, ethnic background, educational background, career history, and general health should be available, and many sperm banks provide written profiles as well.
-Your nurse can assist you in recommending the right sperm bank for you.
+Your donor’s identity is kept completely confidential.
+However, information on your donor’s physical characteristics, ethnic and educational backgrounds, career history, and general health should be available.
+Many sperm banks provide written profiles as well.
+Your nurse can assist in recommending the right sperm bank for you.

-Your Center for Collaborative Reproduction coordinator will guide you throughout the sperm donation selection and treatment process.
-Our expert psychologists can offer guidance to help select the donor that is right for you.
+Your Center for Collaborative Reproduction coordinator will guide you through the sperm donation selection and treatment process.
+Our expert behavioral health specialists can offer guidance to help select the donor that is right for you.